mgold95/mgold95.github.io/_posts/2020-05-19-forecasting-turnip-prices.md

 \pi_4 =  0.25 \\
 $$

-Thus, over the long run one can expect to spend about one-fourth of the time in each of the four patterns.
+Thus, over the long run, one can expect to spend about one-fourth of the time in each of the four patterns.

 ### References